-SEC.
-61. Consideration for Stocks. - Stocks shall not be issued for a consideration less than the par or issued price thereof.
-Consideration for the issuance of stock may be:
+Section 62.
+Consideration for stocks. - Stocks shall not be issued for a consideration less than the par or issued price thereof.
+Consideration for the issuance of stock may be any or a combination of any two or more of the following:

-(a) Actual cash paid to the corporation;

-(b) Property, tangible or intangible, actually received by the corporation and necessary or convenient for its use and lawful purposes at a fair valuation equal to the par or issued value of the stock issued;

-(c) Labor performed for or services actually rendered to the corporation;

-(d) Previously incurred indebtedness of the corporation;

-(e) Amounts transferred from unrestricted retained earnings to stated capital;

-(f) Outstanding shares exchanged for stocks in the event of reclassification or conversion;
+- 1. Actual cash paid to the corporation; - 2.
+Property, tangible or intangible, actually received by the corporation and necessary or convenient for its use and lawful purposes at a fair valuation equal to the par or issued value of the stock issued; - 3.
+Labor performed for or services actually rendered to the corporation; - 4.
+Previously incurred indebtedness of the corporation: - 5.
+Amounts transferred from unrestricted retained earnings to stated capital; and - 6.
+Outstanding shares exchanged for stocks in the event of reclassification or conversion.